-a result, lower energy relativistic electrons diffuse across shorter distance upstream and do not go beyond the shock precursor.
-As the electron index (p) depends on the compression ratio, lower energy electrons are characterized by a greater p value, leading to a relativistic electron population that is steeper than expected from linear DSA by unmodified shocks.
+We also want to stress that such a steep spectral index could also be a signature of shock modification.
+Basically, the backstreaming of high-energy particles upstream provides a contribution to the compression, leading to a drop in upstream velocity right behind the shock front.
+This creates a shock precursor that constitutes a main component of the modified shock structure.
+When relativistic electrons are backscattered by scattering centers located in the precursor and not in the far-upstream region, they experience a lower velocity jump that translates into a lower compression ratio, as compared to high Mach number adiabatic shocks for monoatomic gas (χ < 4).
+The mean free path of relativistic particles diffusing in the magnetised plasma is proportional to the gyroradius, depending itself on particle energy.
+As a result, lower energy relativistic electrons diffuse across shorter distance upstream and do not go beyond the shock precursor.
+As the electron index (p) depends on the compression lower energy electrons are characterised by a greater p value, leading to a relativistic electron population that is steeper than expected from linear DSA by unmodified shocks.
 In a given magnetic field, the typical synchrotron photon frequency is directly proportional to the relativistic electron energy.
 This back reaction of relativistic particles on the shock structure is thus expected to lead to a steeper synchrotron spectrum at low frequencies.
-This is typically what is observed in the case of young supernova remnants where particle acceleration efficiency is high enough to push DSA in the non-linear regime, leading to steep synchrotron radio spectra (Dubner & Giacani 2015).
+This is typically what is observed in the case of young supernova remnants where particle acceleration efficiency is high enough to push DSA into the non-linear regime, leading to steep synchrotron radio spectra (Dubner & Giacani 2015).